 We are to become a people who live passionately for and like Jesus.
 If we aren’t becoming that, something is wrong.
 The C.S.
 Lewis quote above comes the article “True Conversion and Wholehearted Commitment: Foundations of Discipleship” by Thomas A. Tarrants, III, Directory of Ministry, C.S.
 Lewis Institute.

 Four days before the World Trade Center Bombings I was meditating on Psalm 42.
 Sometimes God is preparing our hearts for things we don’t even know we need.
-So for all of you who are fine right now, there’s no tragedy you are fighting against, no illness you are seeking to overcome, no relationship that … More When Wounded Hearts Heal
+So for all of you who are fine right now, there’s no tragedy you are fighting against, no illness you are seeking to overcome, no relationships that … More When Wounded Hearts Heal

 Curated Content to Encourage Thinking Back by popular demand.
 I am going to start curating content and supplying links from my reading again after a three year hiatus.
 Many have asked me to continue but it was Mark Smith that was the “last straw” tipping the scales.
 These weekend links, books and blog reviews do … More Curated for Thought